Zehong-Wang/Zehong-Wang.github.io/_pages/about.md

 * [2024.06] I will be serving as a PC member for AAAI 2024.
 * [2024.05] One paper was accepted by KDD 2024.
 Congratulations to my co-authors!
 * [2024.04] One paper was accepted by IJCAI 2024.
 Congratulations to my co-authors!
+* [2024.03] Receive the Travel Award Grand from SDM'24.
+Thanks SDM!
 * [2023.10] I will be serving as a PC member for COLING 2023.
 * [2023.08] I will be serving as a PC member for AAAI 2023.